martdegraaf/martdegraaf.github.io/src/blog/content/posts/git-clone-all-repos-azure-devops.md

 ## Conclusion and discussion

 __Solution explained__
-Make your workflow faster using scripting and your knowledge of the Git CLI.
+Make your workflow faster with scripting and your knowledge of the Git CLI.
 When you have to do repetitive tasks such as updating a single package on multiple (microservice-like) repositories, try to automate it.
 It may for the first occurrence not be profitable, but after three times, you will be faster than doing it manually.